stackvana/microcule/ReadMe.md

 ## Multiple Microservices Per Server Instance

-In some configurations you may want to safely run multiple kinds of microservices on one server instance ( a small monolith ). `stack` is designed exactly for this use case.
+In some configurations you may want to safely run multiple kinds of microservices on one server instance ( a small monolith ). `microcule` is designed exactly for this use case.

-Since every incoming service request will spawn a separate process, `stack` can safely and easily handle spawning multiple types of microservices at once without affecting the state of other services.
+Since every incoming service request will spawn a separate process, `microcule` can safely and easily handle spawning multiple types of microservices at once without affecting the state of other services.

 If you look at the `./examples/http-server-simple.js` file, you will see that `spawn()` can be used as a standard Node.js or Express HTTP middleware.
 For multiple services per server, simply map the `spawn()` method to any custom routes you may want to define.